mispankantal123-maker/TradingButler/replit.md

 # Overview

-This is a professional automated trading bot for MetaTrader 5 (MT5) designed specifically for XAUUSD scalping strategies.
+This is a professional automated trading bot for MetaTrader 5 (MT5) designed specifically for XAUUSD scalping strategies with REAL MONEY TRADING capability.
 The application features a modern PySide6 GUI interface with real-time market data monitoring, technical analysis using EMA/RSI/ATR indicators, and comprehensive risk management.
 The bot implements a dual-timeframe strategy using M5 trend filtering combined with M1 pullback continuation entries, focusing on precise order execution with proper bid/ask handling and ATR-based position sizing.

+⚠️ **CRITICAL FOR LIVE TRADING**: This bot is production-ready for Windows with MetaTrader 5.
+All calculations, order execution, and risk management are optimized for real trading with actual funds.
+Demo mode is only used when MetaTrader5 module is unavailable.

 # User Preferences